forestgrape/coronavirus/diagnosis_and_viral_load.md

   * "Viral RNA was tested negative in the first three or all of the upper respiratory samples.
 However, viral RNA was detected either by the further detection of upper respiratory samples (cases 21–28) or BALF samples (cases 02, 04, 06, and 07) (Figures 2 and S1)."
   * The dection of SARS-CoV
 * Figure 3 shows CT Scans of the mentioned 11 cases (02, 04, 06, 07 and 21-28) tested negative at least 3 time in the upper respiratory tract.
 The CT  show typical ground-glass opacity in the lungs, suggesting a viral pneumonia.

+#### Summary Zhang
+**The SARS-CoV-2 RNA with mild pulmonary consolidation lasts longer in non- severe COVID-19 patients: an observational study**

+### Viral Load Nose and Throat Series

+#### Summary Yilmaz
+**Upper Respiratory Tract Levels of Severe Acute Respiratory Syndrome Coronavirus 2 RNA and Duration of Viral RNA Shedding Do Not Differ Between Patients With Mild and Severe/Critical Coronavirus Disease 2019**
+##### Methods
+* "We collected serial upper respiratory tract samples (1 nasopharyngeal swab and 1 throat swab put in a single collection tube with 1 mL of transport medium) for real-time PCR of SARS-CoV-2 RNA for all patients."
+* " Severe/critical patients were defined as those requiring invasive mechanical ventilation or high-flow nasal oxygen and mild as those not requiring supplementary oxygen or hospitalization."
+* "Viral load, expressed as log10 of viral RNA per swab, was calculated as (47 – observed cycle threshold value) / 3.4.
+This formula applies the average of the parameters (slope and constant) that we observe when we quantify viruses in serum using quantitative PCR with serial dilution of quantification standards (plasmid carrying target sequence) and presumes a 10-μL sample volume in the reaction and a 97% efficiency in the PCR."
+##### Results
+* "The highest viral loads were observed early after onset of symptoms in both groups of participants (Figure 1A and 1B).
+At 7 days, mean viral load among virus-positive patients was 5.8 log10 copies/swab for those with mild disease (n = 37) and 5.5 log10 copies/swab for those with severe/critical disease (n = 12) (P = .53).
+At 14 days, mean viral load was 4.4 log10 copies/swab for those with mild disease (n = 38) and 4.2 log10 copies/swab for those with severe/critical disease (n = 14) (P = .56)."
+* "The median duration of viral RNA shedding was 24.0 days in patients with mild disease and 22.5 days in patients with severe/critical disease (Figure 1C)."
+* "We recorded clinical symptoms for 34 of the 39 participants with mild disease.
+Follow-up was done by regular phone calls.
+The most common presenting symptom was cough and fever, both occurring in 27 of 34 participants (79%), followed by muscle pain in 22 (65%), rhinitis in 20 (59%), and sore throat in 16 (47%)."

 #### Summary Zhou